FactorySimPy/FactorySimPy/docs/basic_components.md

 **Basic attributes**

-- `state` - current state of the fleet
+- `state` - current state of the conveyor
-- `capacity` - target quantity of items after which the fleet will be activated
+- `capacity` - Maximum number of items that can be carried simultaneously
 - `length` - Length of the item.
 - `speed` - speed of the conveyor belt (can be a constant, generator, or callable)
 - `accumulating` - Whether the belt supports accumulation (1 for yes, 0 for no)